minodisk/slack-verifier/README.md

 # slack-verify-request
-Verify whether requests from Slack are authentic with a signed secrets
+Verify whether requests from Slack are authentic with a signed secrets using Web APIs